fallenapollonian/fallenapollonian.github.io/articles/economic-growth.md

 [Doucouliagos & Laroche (2003)](https://library.fes.de/libalt/journals/swetsfulltext/17556769.pdf) conducted a meta-analysis and found that after controlling for differences between studies, a negative association was discovered between unions and productivity in the UK, while a positive relationship was found in the US.
 An additional bootstrapped meta-analysis also found a positive relationship in the US [(Doucouliagos & Laroche, 2004)](https://www.researchgate.net/publication/227640784_What_Do_Unions_Do_to_Productivity_A_Meta-Analysis).
 A more recent meta-analysis also suggested that unions are not invariably harmful to productivity, although the impact may depend on a number of factors including the sectors and counties concerned, the time period investigated and institutional settings such as labor market regulation [(Paris, 2017)](https://tuac.org/wp-content/uploads/2017/12/Recent-Meta-20Dec17.pdf).

+## Worker Ownership

+Codetermination laws are negatively associated with productivity, but profit-sharing, worker ownership, and worker participation in decision-making are all positively associated with productivity.
+All of these are stronger in labor-managed firms compared with participatory capitalist firms [(Doucouliagos, 1995)](https://library.uniteddiversity.coop/Cooperatives/Worker_Participation_and_Productivity-Meta_Analysis.pdf).

+Worker cooperatives aren't rare because they are inefficient, but because they are less likely to start up.
+From the ground, this is due to wealth and credit constraints, entrepreneurial rents, and collective action problems.
+However, this does not explain why existing firms do not convert to worker cooperatives [(Olsen, 2013)](https://institute.coop/sites/default/files/resources/070%202013_Olsen_The%20Relative%20Survival%20of%20Worker%20Cooperatives%20and%20Barriers%20to%20Their%20Creation.pdf).

+Worker cooperatives have survival rates at least as good if not better than participatory capitalist firms [(Perotin, 2020)](https://www.uk.coop/sites/default/files/2020-10/worker_co-op_report.pdf).
+This is explained by their greater employment stability [(Park et al., 2004)](https://www.emerald.com/insight/content/doi/10.1016/S0885-3339(04)08001-9/full/html).

+Employee ownership has a positive and statistically significant relation to firm performance [(Kruse & Blasi, 1995;](https://www.nber.org/system/files/working_papers/w5277/w5277.pdf)  [O'Boyle et al., 2016)](https://www.researchgate.net/publication/304459942_Employee_ownership_and_firm_performance_a_meta-analysis_Employee_ownership_a_meta-analysis).

+Codetermination rights lead to higher income equality [(Hörisch, 2012)](https://www.mzes.uni-mannheim.de/publications/wp/wp-147.pdf#page=4).

 </div>